pnpm/pnpm.io/docs/installation.md

 This will automatically install pnpm on your system.

-You can pin the version of pnpm used on your project useing the following command:
+You can pin the version of pnpm used on your project using the following command:

 ```
 corepack use pnpm@latest